pingcap/tidb-operator/docs/CONTRIBUTING.md

     Follow [this guide](./local-dind-tutorial.md) to spin up a local DinD Kubernetes cluster.

 * Use kind to build Kubernetes cluster

+    Please ensure you have install [kind](https://kind.sigs.k8s.io/) and it's version >= v0.4.0

-    Use the following command to create a [kind](https://kind.sigs.k8s.io/) local kind Kubernetes environment.
+    Use the following command to create a local kind Kubernetes environment.

     ```sh
     $ ./hack/kind-cluster-build.sh